-- Genetic predispositions for malignancy (e.g., PT Li-Fraumeni syndrome) - Lifestyle issues (e.g., PT Tobacco user) - Certain inflammatory/infectious conditions that increase risk for malignancy (e.g., PT Hepatitis chronic active, PT Colitis ulcerative)
+- Genetic predispositions for malignancy - Lifestyle issues (e.g., such as tobacco use) - Certain inflammatory/infectious conditions that increase risk for malignancy

 Some organizations may require a search for malignancy risk factors based on MedDRA terms coded, for example, in a medical history field.
 An approach for this may be to focus initially on whatever body system or cancer type is of concern.
-For example, if skin malignancies are of interest, the user should consider searching the medical history fields for terms related to sun exposure (e.g., PT Actinic elastosis, PT Sunburn, etc.).
+For example, if skin malignancies are of interest, the user should consider searching the medical history fields for terms related to sun exposure.
 For a more comprehensive search of all malignancy risk factors, a careful and broad search of related MedDRA terms would be needed, including terms for genetic predispositions, lifestyle-associated terms, and certain inflammatory/infectious terms as noted above.